 Cons

-• Finding consistent work: If you work as an independent dump truck driver, finding dump truck work can sometimes be challenging.
-Most dump truck drivers rely on companies they’ve worked with previously to find jobs.
+- Finding consistent work: If you work as an independent dump truck driver, finding dump truck work can sometimes be challenging.
+Most dump truck drivers rely on companies they’ve worked with previously to get work for dump truck jobs.

 Overcoming the Stress of Dump Truck Driving